Do You Know the Consequences of Not Paying Your Fines?

 Arrest Warrants and Detainment:

-License Suspension and Vehicle Impoundment:
+Licence Suspension and Vehicle Impoundment:

 Credit Score and Financial Implications: